 Camping near Lake George and Eleven Mile Reservoir

 Hosted by the Heck family, guests review loving the welcoming western vibe of the ranch.
-RV sites have choice of water + electric of full hookups with sewer.
+RV sites have a choice of water + electric of full hookups with sewer.
 Campsites have horse pens behind the lot.
 Two of them are covered.
 Campers have plenty of space and share access to the bathhouse with showers.
-There is complimentary wifi, playground and general store.
+There is complimentary wifi, a playground, and a general store.

 - Closest Town: Lake George (5mi); Downtown Colorado Springs (44mi)